MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

 A Dynamics 365 Guides HoloLens user can collaborate with:

-- A Teams desktop user (PC or Mac) on a one-to-one call, group call, or scheduled meeting.
+- A Teams desktop user (PC or Mac) or Teams mobile user on a one-to-one call, group call, or scheduled meeting.
 To learn more about different combinations of HoloLens and Teams users on group calls, see [Group calls](#group-calls).

 - A Dynamics 365 Remote Assist mobile user on a one-to-one or group call.

-- A Teams mobile user on a one-to-one call.

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Guides user joins the call from two different devices.